awsdocs/aws-secrets-manager-docs/doc_source/troubleshoot_rotation.md

 1. On the **Monitor** tab, choose **Logs**, and then choose **View logs in CloudWatch**\.

    The CloudWatch console opens and displays the logs for your function\.

-## I can't predict when rotation will start<a name="tshoot-scheduling-rotation"></a>

-You can predict only the date of the next rotation, not the time\.

-Secrets Manager schedules the next rotation when the previous one is complete\.
-Secrets Manager schedules the date by adding the rotation interval \(number of days\) to the actual date of the last rotation\.
-The service chooses the hour within that 24\-hour date window randomly\.
-The minute is also chosen somewhat randomly, but is weighted towards the top of the hour and influenced by a variety of factors that help distribute load\.

 ## I get "access denied" when trying to configure rotation for my secret<a name="tshoot-lambda-initialconfig-perms"></a>